Birds With Orange Heads

 • Diet: Fruits, seeds, and insects

-The Flame-colored Tanager catches our eye with its bright colors and lively spirit.
+The Flame-colored Tanager catches our eye with its bright colours and lively spirit.
 It’s not just a pretty bird.
 It also shows us how it can adapt and survive in nature.

 Flame-colored Tanager